 How do I know if I’m farsighted?

 Farsightedness (hyperopia) occurs when a patient’s eyes are too short for the curve of their cornea.
 As light rays enter the eye through the cornea they change direction or are refracted as they travel to the retina.
-If because of the cornea’s shape the light focuses behind the retina, the image in the brain can be blurred, not only for objects at a distance but also up close.
-To know for certain you’ll need a refraction examination performed by a trained optometrist or ophthalmologist.
+If the light focuses behind the retina because of the cornea’s shape, the image in the brain can be blurred not only for objects at a distance but also up close.
+To know whether or not you are farsighted you’ll need a refraction examination performed by a trained optometrist or ophthalmologist.

 How do I know if I’m nearsighted?

 With nearsightedness (myopia), the cornea’s shape causes light rays to focus in front of the retina.
 As a result nearsighted patients can see clearly up close but have blurry vision to the side and at a distance.
-To know for certain you’ll need a refraction examination performed by a trained optometrist or ophthalmologist.
+To know whether or not you are nearsighted you’ll need a refraction examination performed by a trained optometrist or ophthalmologist.